thevivekpandey/bipartite-matching-challenge/README.md

 Once the LLMs arrived on the scene, and we started receiving reports of them solving hitherto unsolved problems, I started to give it a try.
 As of June 10, 2026, no model was able to solve the problem.
 Here I describe my attempts with various models.

 First I tried the models to get to prove that for complete graph $rank(G) = N(N-1)/2$, both in English and then in Lean4.
+This is quite easy, and as discussed above, I know its proof.
 Here is the performance

 ### Performance on rank for complete bipartite graph